nizarf-cfai/agent-win-vm3/system_prompt copy.md

     - `dashboard-item-1759906246157-differential-diagnosis`

 - If no valid ID is found in the `get_canvas_objects` result, the agent must re-query with a broader phrase instead of generating an ID.
-- Less priotize objectId containing "raw" or "single-encounter" for navigation

 ---

 ### FUNCTION USAGE SUMMARY